AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

   >[!NOTE]
   >
   >In order for Adobe Campaign to collect a fan's check-ins, you need to click the **[!UICONTROL Subscribe]** button on the service configuration screen.
-For more on this, refer to [Configuring external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).
+For more on this, refer to [Configure external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).

-## How to pre-load the fields of a form using Facebook profile data {#how-to-pre-load-the-fields-of-a-form-using-facebook-profile-data}
+## How to pre-load the fields of a form using Facebook profile data {#how-to-pre-load-the-fields}

 The **[!UICONTROL Social Marketing]** application also enables you to add a button to a form, for pre-loading fields using Facebook profile information.
 This option, which is available in all web application templates (**[!UICONTROL Page]** type activities) is detailed in [this section](../../web/using/static-elements-in-a-web-form.md#inserting-html-content).